- Written by Dr.Mehmet Demircioglu

 No. Airport metal detectors, body scanners, and X-ray bag machines do not pull out grafts, heat the scalp, or change graft survival.
 Hair grafts are living tissue placed into tiny recipient openings.
 Their early risk comes from mechanical trauma and healing conditions, not from walking through a scanner.

-If a patient tells me they are afraid of airport scanning, I separate that fear from the real recovery risks.
+If someone worries about airport scanning, I separate that fear from the real recovery risks.
 The scanner is not the issue.
 Rubbing the grafts with a cap, scratching because the scalp itches, bumping the head during boarding, or sleeping with the grafted area pressed into a headrest is much more relevant.

 The same logic applies if the donor area is dressed.
 Security staff may need to screen a bandage or head covering.
-That may feel embarrassing, but it does not mean the grafts are being harmed.
+That can feel embarrassing, but the grafts are not harmed by the check itself.
 Explain that you had recent scalp surgery, move slowly, and avoid sudden movements while the officer completes the check.

 When is it reasonable to go to the airport after surgery?

-For many international patients, airport travel becomes reasonable after the clinic has reviewed the scalp, checked bleeding, explained washing and spray instructions, and confirmed that the patient understands how to protect the grafts.
-At Diamond Hair Clinic, the operation and airport transfer should not be treated as one rushed event.
-A post-operative check before leaving Istanbul is valuable because it catches problems before the patient is far away.
+For many international cases, airport travel becomes reasonable after the clinic has reviewed the scalp, checked bleeding, explained washing and spray instructions, and confirmed that you understand how to protect the grafts.
+At Diamond Hair Clinic, I do not treat the operation and airport transfer as one rushed event.
+A postoperative check before leaving Istanbul is valuable because it catches problems before you are far away.

-Many patients can travel within the first few days, but early travel is not right for everyone.
-The answer changes if there is fresh bleeding, dizziness, strong pain, uncontrolled swelling, nausea, fever, a long-haul flight, complicated medical history, or a patient traveling alone without support.
+Many people can travel within the first few days, but early travel is not right for everyone.
+A short, organized journey after review is different from rushing to a long-haul flight while bleeding, dizzy, nauseated, feverish, heavily swollen, in strong pain, medically complicated, or alone without support.

 The airport decision depends on the clinic review, first wash plan, travel distance, and how many days you stay in Turkey after a hair transplant.
 Leaving too quickly can make a small recovery problem harder to manage.